operator-framework/operator-lifecycle-manager/Documentation/install/install.md

 oc create -f deploy/okd/manifests/latest/
 ```

-## Install with Ansible for openshift

-OLM should be installed via [openshift-ansible](https://github.com/openshift/openshift-ansible).
-The manifests in this
-repo is periodically synced with openshift-ansible and should only be used for testing releases.

 ## Run locally with minikube

 This command starts minikube, builds the OLM containers locally with the minikube-provided docker, and uses the local configuration in [local-values.yaml](local-values.yaml) to build localized deployment resources for OLM.